loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 ## Checkpoint

-Time for a break.
+Congrats, you're done!

 Disconnect the ethernet cable from the router and connect to the new SSID (mine was called `OpenWrt_Travel_Router`).
 You should get an IP in the same range as the wired connection (mine was `10.70.74.x`).

 Let's take stock of where we're at now.
 We have a travel router that has three basic interfaces: